Alice-Githui/Password-Generator/README.md

 ## Description
 This is an application that helps manage passwords and generate new passwords for the user.
 The app:

-(a) stores credentials for already existing social account, (b) It can also generate new account credentials when the user signs up for a new social account, (c) In addition to generating a new password, the app allows the user to input their own chosen passwords.
+ - stores credentials for already existing social account,
+ - It can also generate new account credentials when the user signs up for a new social account,
+ - In addition to generating a new password, the app allows the user to input their own chosen passwords.
-(d) It also allows you to view the saved account credentials and passwords.
+ - It also allows you to view the saved account credentials and passwords.
-(e) One can also delete credentials that they no longer need.
+ - One can also delete credentials that they no longer need.

 ## Technologies Used